 If you both want to wear suits, consider colors that complement each other and coordinate your tie, pocket square, or shirt patterns for a cohesive look.
 You can also ask your florist to create boutonnieres that match without being identical.

 Ministry Of Supply offers moisture-wicking suits in a variety of hues that are perfect for anyone getting married—that’s right, anyone.
 They specialize in both men’s and women’s suits.
 Don’t miss out on these gorgeous and flexible options!

 Last Name Changes

 There’s no right or wrong answer in deciding who takes who’s last name.
 You may want to go by two different last names, hyphen them together, or blend the two surnames to create a unique last name just for the two of you.
 Some couples opt to choose a new name entirely that they’ll both take on.
-This choice is completely up to you—depending on where you’re getting married.

 Keep in mind that each country differs on how to legally alter your name.
 In some countries, your marriage license may determine your last name choices.